fluent/fluent-bit-docs/concepts/key-concepts.md

 * METADATA is a possibly-empty object containing event metadata; and
 * MESSAGE is an object containing the event body.

-Fluent-bit versions prior to v2.1.0 instead used:
+Fluent Bit versions prior to v2.1.0 instead used:

 ```javascript
 [TIMESTAMP, MESSAGE]